-- 1. ACCT 201 Introduction to Accounting 4 credits - 2.
-ACCT 301 Intermediate Accounting I 4 credits - 3.
-ACCT 302 Intermediate Accounting II 4 credits - 4.
-ACCT 303 Intermediate Accounting III 4 credits - 5.
-ACCT 311 Cost Accounting 4 credits - 6-8.
-Any three 300- or 400-level accounting courses from ACCT 321, ACCT 322, ACCT 401, ACCT 411 12 credits The five Common Body of Knowledge courses are: - 1.
-BUS 243 Management Information Systems with a grade of C- or better 4 credits - 2.
-BUS 332 Financial Management with a grade of C- or better 4 credits - 3.
-ECON 221 Macroeconomic Principles or ECON 222 Microeconomic Principles with a grade of C- or better 4 credits - 4.
-One course from: 4 credits - MATH 112 Elementary Statistics with a grade of C- or better - MATH 121 Calculus I with a grade of C- or better - 5.
-One course from: 4 credits - IDS 402 Business Ethics with a grade of C- or better - IDS 417 Ethics of Capitalism with a grade of C- or better

-Total credits required for B.S. degree in accounting is 52 credits

-Basic math and computer literacy skills: Students in the program are expected to enter with basic math and computer literacy skills.
+1.ACCT 201 Introduction to Accounting - 4 credits

+2.ACCT 301 Intermediate Accounting I - 4 credits

+3.ACCT 302 Intermediate Accounting II - 4 credits

+4.ACCT 303 Intermediate Accounting III - 4 credits

+5.ACCT 311 Cost Accounting - 4 credits

+6-8.
+Any three 300- or 400-level accounting courses from ACCT 321, ACCT 322, ACCT 401, ACCT 411 - 12 credits The five Common Body of Knowledge courses are:

+1.BUS 243 Management Information Systems with a grade of C- or better - 4 credits

+2.BUS 332 Financial Management with a grade of C- or better - 4 credits

+3.ECON 221 Macroeconomic Principles or ECON 222 Microeconomic Principles with a grade of C- or better - 4 credits 4.One course from: 4 credits

+MATH 112 Elementary Statistics with a grade of C- or better

+MATH 121 Calculus I with a grade of C- or better

+IDS 402 Business Ethics with a grade of C- or better

+IDS 417 Ethics of Capitalism with a grade of C- or better

+6.One experiential course from: 4 credits

+ACCT 290 /390 Internship - (may be comprised of multiple experiences) Study away with Department Chair approval Study Abroad with Department Chair approval skills.
 Students may demonstrate basic math skills in one of the following ways: Math SAT score of 650 or higher, Calculus AP Exam score of 4 or higher, or passing a business math test offered by the business department with a score of 75% or higher.
 Students are required to pass the business math test even if they transfer in a college-level math course.
 For a fee students may take an online refresher course combined with the business math test.
 Although it is expected that most students will be able to pass the test with the online refresher course.
-Contact the department chair for the registration directions and further information about the business math test.